meistiyak/Teacher-record/README.md

 # Teacher-record
 A Django application to store teacher record

+## Want to Use?
+You can clone this branch and use it right now using any of the methods mentioned below

 ## Building

 It is best to use the python `virtualenv` tool to build locally: